 This map illustrates JOBZ near lakes and streams designated as impaired in 2004.
 Development in these zones may face restrictions due to the types of pollutants already nearing or exceeding designated levels.
 As mandated by the federal Clean Water Act, every two years the Minnesota Pollution Control Agency creates a list of waters that no longer meet the standards for their designated purpose - otherwise referred to as "impaired waters."
 Total maximum daily load or TMDL studies identify both point and non-point sources of each pollutant that contributes to the impairment of these waters and necessary reductions by these sources in order to meet water quality standards.
 The TMDL study also may restrict any new discharges of the pollutant of concern into that impaired water.
-The Pollution Control Agency has posted interactive maps on JOBZ and impaired waters that allow one to focus on the information available at a particular location http://pca-gis04.pca.state.mn.us/website/jobz.
-The Pollution Control Agency encourages to JOBZ planners contact the Positively Minnesota BizNice Help desk at 1-888-234-5520 whenever developments are contemplated in or near impaired waters.
+The Pollution Control Agency has posted interactive maps on JOBZ and impaired waters that allow one to focus on the information available at a particular location. (website to come) The Pollution Control Agency encourages JOBZ planners to contact the Positively Minnesota BizNice Help desk at 1-888-234-5520 whenever developments are contemplated in or near impaired waters.

-3. Susceptibility to contamination
+3. Susceptibility to contamination (map)